 Nurse Kathy Jacquard accepts a position at the Roget Clinic, which houses comatose patients.
 Dr Roget is engaged in some highly experimental treatments in an effort to revive the patients.
-Kathy becomes drawn to one of the patients Patrick and starts to think that he is conscious and attempting to communicate with her.
+Kathy becomes drawn to one of the patients Patrick.
+She starts to think that he is conscious and attempting to communicate with her.
 She believes that he has psychokinetic powers and is using these to type on her computer and send text messages to her.
 At the same time, she discovers that Dr Roget is conducting unethical experiments that involve torturing Patrick with electric shocks.
 Patrick develops an obsession with Kathy and then uses his powers to remotely drive away, hurt and kill the men in her life, as well as eliminate those who threaten him.

 The original Patrick (1979) was one of the classics of the so-called great era of Ozploitation.
 The film was one of the better and more inventive copies of Carrie (1976) and set the career of director Richard Franklin for several years after that.
 There was even an unofficial sequel from Italy with Patrick Still Lives (1980), while the film has been advocated by people like Quentin Tarantino.
+This is a remake.

 On one hand, Mark Hartley is faithful to the original Patrick and reproduces its plot and characters with a reasonable degree of accuracy.
 There is plenty of fanservice – Charles Dance listens to the original score by Brian May on his headphones; Sharni Vinson’s ex Damon Gameua gains the surname Penhaligon after the first film’s lead actress Susan Penhaligon.
 This also becomes a Patrick who has gone through a few modernisations – the typewriter messages are acceptably updated to typing on a laptop, although it starts to become rather absurd when this film’s Patrick also learns how to use Google, Facebook and send text messages.

 On the other hand, while Richard Franklin was a protege of Alfred Hitchcock and it shows, Mark Hartley is merely an enthusiast of the Ozploitation genre.
-Clearly, fannish enthusiasm alone does not translate to directorial talent and Patrick 2013 collapses amid a series of thunderously overwrought and absurd directorial effects that feel as though an amateur had been granted a budget.
+Clearly, fannish enthusiasm alone does not translate to directorial talent and Patrick 2013 collapses amid a series of thunderously overwrought and absurd directorial effects that feel as though an amateur filmmaker had been granted a budget.

 This is immediately obvious from a scene soon in with Sharni Vinson travelling down in an elevator with a dead body that abruptly comes to life and reaches out to grab her throat, causing her to back into the elevator’s stop button, which is immediately cause for the lights to go off and thunderous music to open up on the soundtrack.